Luxoft/qml-coreui/docs/guide/install.md

 ## Editable Installation

-An editable installation only installs links to the orignal source.
+An editable installation only installs links to the original source.
 In effect updating the git checkout also installs the script.

     git clone https://github.com/Luxoft/coreui-admin.git
     cd coreui-admin